We fly three classes at each contest: Open, Sportsman, and Novice.

 Note: Novice flyers wanting to fly electric assist sailplanes but not having an altitude limiter for their airplane will be allowed to fly with direction by the CD as to their launch altitude.
 PPSS may have an altitude limiter available in the CD Kit.
 Also please see the Standing Rules for further launch rules for electric assist sailplanes.

 Watts o' Fun is our electric contest.
 It will follow general AMA ALES rules.
-It will count toward club standings.
+It will not count toward club standings.

 The Howling Coyote Contest is our night fly contest.
 This is a members only event.
 It will not count toward club standings.